-The educational program in medical biochemical genetics must be 12 months in length.
+The educational program in gynecologic oncology must be 36 months in length.
 (Core)

 4.2.
 Educational Components The curriculum must contain the following educational components:

 4.2.a. a set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates, which must be made available to program applicants, fellows, and faculty members; ^(Core)